 - Add significant re-sale value to your home

-- Earn a safe and solid return on your investment with upside potential
+- Earn a safe and solid return on your solar investment with upside potential

 - Reduce our country's dependence on foreign fuels

 How much does a Residential Solar Energy System Cost?

 The example solar electric systems below are based on receiving the federal solar tax credit (Investment Tax Credit).
 Solar Impact tip: Install in 2020 to receive a 26% solar tax credit before the tax credit reduces again in 2021 and elminated in 2022!

 - Total system cost: $29,000

 - Monthly utility bill savings: $167 (on Gainesville Regional Utilities)